ankitbit/Introduction-to-Econometrics/orientation.md

 - **Studio 3t** : It is a GUI based interface to access MongoDB.
 We can download it from https://studio3t.com/download/ .
 - **Lastpass** : This is the coolest password management system known to data science community.
 At Cien, we use it extensively for sharing passwords during the development.
 We can download it from the link [Download Lastpass](https://lastpass.com/misc_download2.php).
 Once you have downloaded the lastpass, you've to register using the email with @cien.ai extension and request the Cien development manager or your supervisor to share the shared data science folder with you.
 - Cien_DS Package :
+- Linter or Flake8: In case you're installing linter on sublime text, you can do so by going to the package manager and choosing the option of linter.
+In case you're a user of sublime text, you can do so by clicking on this intructional manual [Installing flake8](https://code.visualstudio.com/docs/python/linting)

 ## 3. Installing the dependencies for the Cien-DS Package
 - Copy the following and paste it into a text file "requirements.txt" in your local working directory (i.e. the directory where you are at present rather than the root / parent directory).